How to Become a Speech Therapist in North Dakota

 Step 4.
 Maintain Licensure and Complete Continuing Education Requirements

-To keep your SLP license current, you’ll need to renew your license every year by December 1st.
-You’ll need to fill out the renewal application and mail it to the board at:
+To keep your SLP license current, you’ll need to renew your license online every year by December 31 upon the completion of 10 clock hours of approved continuing education.

-With your renewal application, you’ll also need to pay a fee of $75.00 and include proof of attendance for ten hours of approved continuing education.
-Proof of attendance might include a registration receipt, certificate, or letter signed by the continuing education course’s instructor.
+Proof of attendance of CE clock hours might include a registration receipt, certificate, or letter signed by the continuing education course’s instructor.

 If there’s a course you’d like to take that’s not pre-approved by the board, you may appeal for approval by filling out a continuing education form and mailing it to the board.
 Within one-two weeks, the board will let you know if the continuing education activity is approved or denied.